DHTMLX/scheduler-docs/data/howtostart_php.md

 Step 2.
 Adding Scheduler to the Page
 ----------------------------

 The next step is to add a scheduler on a page.
-It includes two simple substeps, described below.
+It includes two simple sub-steps, described below.

 ###Creating a view